alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 The worst part is probably that modern appliances can ship with a few bugs, but they auto-update during the night with secret improvements that help them spy on us more efficiently.
 This introduces even more bugs, which start an endless cycle that can only end in the garbage dump.
-Not good for home appliances,
+Not good for the environment,
 and quite nasty for killer robots.

 ## Deploying Spiders